 !
 I won't be in the UK right before my study placement in France !
 If you are doing a study placement for a semester in another country + a study placement for a semester in France: you must apply for your French visa at the French consulate of your first country of studies.
 Also, if you are not British and you are spending your summer in your home country, you can also apply from there, but you need to ask us for a transfer of files.

-Even if you're supposed to stay for longer than a year, your first student visa will only last for the duration of your first year of study.
-Then, you can apply for a temporary student residence card (valid for 1 year) or a multiannual student residence card (valid for 2 to 4 years).
+- *Are you planning on staying for longer than a year?
+After the end of your first visa, you can apply for a temporary student residence card (valid for 1 year) or a multi-annual student residence card (valid for 2 to 4 years), whichever is more suited to your study plan.
 You are subject to resource requirements.
 In some cases, the residence permit can be issued automatically.
 For more information, check out How to renew your residence permit (Titre de séjour)?

 - Passport (Valid for the duration of the mobility + 3 months)